Home About Us Bonspiels Calendar Game of Curling Map Membership Photo Galleries Schedules Scores & Standings Rentals Youth Curling

 the losing team & that the losing team offers to reciprocate afterwards.

-Winning & competition are not paramount to some of our team members.
-They
+curling are recreational.
+Winning & competition are not paramount to some

-to the ability of your team members.
+of your team members.
 Be considerate of those of lesser talents.

-Feel free to refer to the rule book which is in the office.
+rules so you can assist your team.
+Feel free to refer to the rule book which is

-· Make sure your spares pay any necessary fees.
+· Make sure your spares pay any necessary

 · Make sure your team is ready to play on